 The completion of the Coordinated Entry screening determines immediate safety concerns, identification of the housing crisis, and next steps.
-Persons who are fleeing or attempting to flee domestic violence, dating violence, sexual assault, or stalking have immediate and confidential access to available crisis services through a 24 hour 24-hour hotline and domestic violence crisis center.
-"Domestic Violence" includes dating violence, sexual assault, stalking, and other dangerous or life-threatening conditions that relate to violence against the individual or family member that either takes place in, or him or her afraid to return to, their primary nighttime residence (including human trafficking). by calling the YWCA West Central MI (616-451-2744) or Safe Haven Ministries (616-452-6664).
+Persons who are fleeing or attempting to flee domestic violence have immediate and confidential access to available crisis services through a 24-hour hotline and domestic violence crisis center.
+"Domestic Violence" includes dating violence, sexual assault, stalking, and other dangerous or life-threatening conditions that relate to violence against the individual or family member that either takes place in, or him or her afraid to return to, their primary nighttime residence (including human trafficking).
 Households connected to or who requested services directly from DV providers participate in immediate risk assessment and safety planning.
 Following this immediate triage, clients are assessed for all available housing resources within the Coordinated Entry system.
 Through the CE intake process, clients can make determinations about their personally identifiable information and sharing of that information.
 Processes should be documented and provided to the CoC who will ensure the process is visible to the Coordinated Entry Committee.

 Households that are housed and in need of resources, may receive information and referral to resources, including affordable housing.
-Households that are found to be at imminent risk of homelessness, literally homeless or fleeing or attempting to flee domestic violence are provided an opportunity to schedule an appointment with a Community Supported Solutions Specialistan intake specialist.
+Households that are found to be at imminent risk of homelessness, literally homeless or fleeing or attempting to flee domestic violence are provided an opportunity to schedule an appointment with an intake specialist.
 To help solve their housing crisis, families and individuals could receive supported solutions, as well as financial assistance, if funding is available.
 A progressive assessment model is utilized to evaluate ongoing risk and higher level of service intervention.